johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 complete stranger to the low-level details of graphics programming either.

 In any case, this is not about prescribing the "best" way of emulating these computers to anybody.
-"Best" is highly subjective, you can do whatever, for all I care, and it's not that some friendly agents from the Bureau of Historically Accurate Retro-Computing will show up at your doorstep either if you're not following this guide to the letter...
+"Best" is highly subjective; you can do whatever, for all I care, and it's not that some friendly agents from the Bureau of Historically Accurate Retro-Computing will show up at your doorstep either if you're not following this guide to the letter...
 However, if you're after